 How to improve my concept art?

 To increase my creativity while I sketch Concept art engine, I feed my memory of forms.
-It’s good sometime to select my own inspiration pictures.
-E.g: going to Product design expo, art musuem, getting the Artbooks of your favourite movies… or Google image”.
+It’s good sometimes to select my own inspirational pictures.
+E.g.: going to a Product design expo, art museum, getting the art books of your favorite movies… or Google image”.

 The sewing head

 I like this shape.
-It reminds me a walking/jumping robotic foot.
+It reminds me of a walking/jumping robotic foot.